 - Complete the admission to the major requirements listed above and apply to be admitted.

-- Complete all college and major requirements, including two Writing in the Major [M] courses per major, and the International Experience Requirements listed above.
+- Complete all college and major requirements, including two Writing in the Major [M] courses, and the International Experience Requirements listed above.

 - Complete a minimum of 150 credit hours.